pvandervelde/mindvortex/src/posts/2014-07-26-Adding-pagination-with-DocPad.md

 * **pageCollection** - The collection from which the sub-documents that will fill up the current page are taken.
 * **pageSize** - The number of sub-documents per page

-Finally two buttons were added to the bottom of the page to naviage to he newer and the older posts.
+Finally two buttons were added to the bottom of the page to navigate to he newer and the older posts.